South Korean authorities say they had no guidelines for Halloween crowds, as families grieve 154 victims - KTVZ

 Victims emerge

+Of the 154 dead, 12 were teenagers and 102 were in their 20s, the Ministry of Interior and Safety said in its situation report Monday, with 55 men and 99 women killed.

-At least 26 were from countries including the United States, China, Iran, Thailand, Sri Lanka, Japan, Australia, Norway, France, Russia, Austria, Vietnam, Kazakhstan and Uzbekistan.
+Among their number were 26 foreign nationals from countries including the United States, China, Iran, Thailand, Sri Lanka, Japan, Australia, Norway, France, Russia, Austria, Vietnam, Kazakhstan and Uzbekistan.

-Information began trickling out about the victims on Monday as families were notified by officials and began making arrangements.
+A further 149 people were injured, 33 seriously, including 15 foreign nationals.

 Six students who attended schools in Seoul — one middle schooler and five high schoolers — were among the dead, as well as three teachers, said the Korean Ministry of Education.